jake-vaughn/jake-vaughn.github.io/_posts/2021-07-22-Polkadot_Network_Visualization.md

 |13fW...WVJ |12gP...XLyr|directed|3653176.83990174|1592949|1592955  |
 |12xt...XkLW|13fy...ZEP |directed|1320888         |1607021|1607027  |

 Importing the Node and Edge data into gephi I can create the crazy cool graphs featured here on this post.
-The exact method as to how I create the graphs with gephi involves quite a bit of tweaking, trail and error.
+The exact method as to how I create the graphs with gephi involves quite a bit of tweaking, trial and error.
 The specific things I play with are the modularity, appearance tab, Yifan Hu Proportional algorithm, and labels noverlap adjustments.
 Example of Gephi:

 ![gephiExample](/images/Polkadot_Network_Visualization/gephiExp.png)

 ## Challenges

 The size of the graph is dependent on the number of transactions included.
 More transactions means more nodes and edges.
-The graph at the top of this post includes a screen shot of part of a 30,000 transactions graph.
+The graph at the top of this post includes a screenshot of part of a 30,000 transactions graph.
 At this scale it takes a very long time to load any changes and heavily lags my system.
 The largest graph I have made was with 69,000 transactions, but it takes about 10 minutes to just open the svg file and view it.
 Seeing as how the polkadot network transactions number will most likely grow indefinitely, I am most likely going to need a beefier computer.
 Until then I added functionality while creating the nodes and edges to filter out small transactions or transactions before a certain block height depending on requirements.
 With the filter it enables one to look at specific transactions for example only transactions greater than 10 million dollars or transactions for this month, week, or day.
 Filtering also cuts down on the number of nodes and edges making it more manageable.

-In making to project the biggest challenge I faced was being able to access blockchain data from the Polkadot RPC.
-As the concept was relatively new to me and tutorial examples were far and few between I found myself using Doc pages to build up an understanding of how to connect to endpoints and use different methods and queries to obtain the data that I needed.
+In making the project, the biggest challenge I faced was accessing blockchain data from the Polkadot RPC.
+As the concept was relatively new to me and tutorial examples were far and few between, I found myself using Doc pages to build up an understanding of how to connect to endpoints and use different methods and queries to obtain the data that I needed.
 This is where I came to the biggest bottleneck of the project.
 As it turns out using api calls to get all of the transactions from a blockchain takes a very long time.
 Luckily after a bunch of searching I found the [polka-store](https://github.com/TheGoldenEye/polka-store) project created by github user [TheGoldenEye](https://github.com/TheGoldenEye) who built a solution.
 Making api calls to a node to build a database with SQLite using polka-store means I only have to do the slow calls once.
-After I can access the database much more reasonable speed and create the nodes and edges.
+After I can access the database at a much more reasonable speed and create the nodes and edges.

 ## Conclusion
 The current outcome of the project is a functioning software that allows me to track transactions and use Gephi to visualize the information.
 I have future plans to expand the functionality of the project as the substrate chains Polkadot and Kusama have gained a large amount of complexity with the addition of Parachains.
 To do so, I will most likely have to explore and/or create new databases with para-chain transaction data.